The most innovative style companies of 2022

 For reimagining sizing

 Since launching in 2016, Good American has been a leader in body inclusivity.
 One of the insights it has gleaned from its customers is that women’s bodies fluctuate in size 31 times over the course of their lives, from month to month, and year to year.
-As a result, their tight-fitting clothes often don’t fit.
-In late 2020, the company piloted its Always Fits collection, which re-imagined sizing by offering jeans in flattering fits that work across size ranges.
+As a result, their body-hugging clothes don’t always fit.
+In late 2020, the company piloted its Always Fits collection, which reimagined sizing by offering jeans in flattering fits that work across size ranges.
 (The jeans come in size 0-4, 6-12, 14-18, etc.) In other words, the same pair of jeans will fit, whether your body happens to be a size 6 or 12.
 The secret to the fabric has to do with how it is woven: The jeans are made from 90% cotton and 10% lycra and polyester, which are interlaced so that the material can expand by 100%, while most denim on the market can expand only 50%.
 The jeans are designed to mold to your body, but will return to their original shape after they’re washed, so they aren’t baggy and misshapen.
 The collection sold out in less than two weeks.
 In 2021, the company expanded the line across eight denim styles and launched an Always Fits swim line.
 It also launched shoes, which serves the needs of women with diverse body types by offering adjustable ankle straps and boots with extended calf sizing.
 Thanks to these new innovations, the brand’s revenue grew 80% between 2020 and 2021.

 9. Thebe Magugu